-When servicing the air filter, always be sure that the auxiliary hose is not kinked or obstructed.
+When servicing the air filter, always be sure that the auxiliary hose is not kinked or obstructed and is is placed back into the hole in the front cowl near the back of the headlamp.
+Check all hose and wiring positions.
 Failure to do so may result in severe engine damage when driving through deep water and/or encountering unusually heavy precipitation conditions.
 ENGINE COOLANT